CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Glossary/a-e.md

 See [Casting and type conversions (C# Programming Guide)][] for a detailed technical explanation of casting in [C#][], the [programming language][] natively supported by the [Cortex][] [platform][] for writing simple [expressions][Expression] and more complex [code][].

 Also see [Explicit Cast][] for more information.

+### CC

+Carbon Copy (CC) is a way of sending copies of an email to other people.
+The other recipients of the email will be able to see who recieved the email via CC.

 ### Char